lucash-h/Weekly_Projects/DadJokeGenerator/README.md

 # Dad Joke Generator

 Welcome to the Dad Joke Generator!
-This project is designed to bring a smile to your face by generating random dad jokes.
+I created this project because it seemed funny and I want to learn more about web development.

 ## Features